 In the following paragraphs, we’ll show you just how to go about this, but before we do…

-Setup Port Forwarding on your Router
+How to setup Port Forwarding on your router?

 You’ve assigned the device a static IP address and also know what your public IP address is.
 Now, you can proceed to access your router and set up port forwarding.
 The process will vary slightly depending upon the brand of router you’re using.